 You might wonder why the Formula 1 chronograph has a Tag Heuer logo on their dials with “TAG Heuer” text.
 Surprisingly, this spec is not common with other watches from the brand.

 The practice began when an executive at TAG Heuer was not happy with selling a “Formula 1” chronograph even after its contract with the car racing brand had ended.
 This continued for about two decades before an agreement was reached to include the watchmaker’s name.
 This led to the “TAG Heuer Formula 1” title.
-Although it solved the conflict, the chances are that it did not entirely solve the issue on ground.
+Although it solved the conflict, the chances are that it did not entirely solve the issue on the ground.

 Screw-CaseBack Design and Movement